Ink-Falls/Se_Frontend/README.md

 └── postcss.config.js         # PostCSS configuration
 ```

+> [!CAUTION]
+> This repository is a working prototype and currently lacks backend support.
+> The code serves solely as a foundation for frontend development.

-> [!NOTE]
+> [!IMPORTANT]
-> If the code is not working, contact me immediately.
-Thank you.
+> If any issues persist, please open a pull request or contact me directly so we can address the problem immediately.
+Thank you!

 Tailwind CSS Documentation:[^1]

 Lucide React Documentation:[^2]

 [^1]: [Tailwind CSS](https://tailwindcss.com/docs/content-configuration).